How Much Does Garden Decking Cost?

 The cost of having about 15m² of softwood decking installed will come to around £925 to £1,600.

-How much does decking cost (by itself) in 2024?
+How much does decking cost per square metre in 2025?

 Type of Decking Cost Per Square Metre